 Is the programme for me?

-Applications are open to NERC-funded researchers, across one of three cohorts.
+Applications are open to environmental researchers and project staff, either funded by NERC or working in research teams and/or institutions within the NERC remit, across one of three cohorts.
 No prior experience of public engagement is necessary.

 These three groups enable programme participants to access relevant content and work with a supportive peer network.
 As part of the application process you will be asked to identify which cohort you would like to be part of: